-- Thin semiconductor wire surrounded by a mat larger bandgap. - Surrounding material confines electrons and holes is dimensions (carriers can only move in one dimensional larger bandgap. - Quantum wire acts as a potential well.
+- Thin semiconductor wire surrounded by a material with a larger bandgap. - Surrounding material confines electrons and holes in two dimensions (carriers can only move in one dimension) due to its larger bandgap. - Quantum wire acts as a potential well.

 B.E.A.
 Saleh, M.C.
 Teich.
 Fundamentals of Photonics. fig. 16.1-29.